1. Make Natural and Direct Eye Contact

 If you’re interested in becoming a more charismatic communicator and leader through professional private coaching, contact me at email@example.com.

-For more on personal and professional success, download free excerpts of my publications (click on titles or covers): "Communication Success with Four Personality Types," "The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits," "7 Keys to Long-Term Relationship Success," and "Branding Your Career Like Steve Jobs — Seven Essential Lessons in Work Success."
+For more on personal and professional success, download free excerpts of my publications (click on titles or covers): "Communication Success with Four Personality Types," "How to Successfully Handle Passive Aggressive People,""The 7 Keys to Life Success," "Wealth Building Attitudes, Values, and Habits," "7 Keys to Long-Term Relationship Success," and "Branding Your Career Like Steve Jobs — Seven Essential Lessons in Work Success."

 Follow me on Twitter, Facebook, and LinkedIn!